asolove/asolove.github.io/_posts/2013-05-17-inspired-by-sketchpad.markdown

 categories: js ui
 ---

-Ivan Sutherland's Sketchpad was the first graphical user interface.
-Learning about Sketchpad over the past few months has inpired me to go deeper into the history of user interface programming and to expect more from the interfaces that I build.
+<p class="abstract">Ivan Sutherland's Sketchpad was the first graphical user interface.
+Learning about Sketchpad over the past few months has inpired me to go deeper into the history of user interface programming and to expect more from the interfaces that I build.</p>

 ## Demo